Thermadiag/seq/docs/radix_tree.md

 ## Key deletion

 Removing a key is straightforward.
 The key is first removed from its node (either a leaf or vector node) while maintaining node ordering (for sorted trees).
-If the leaf becomes empty it is destroying and the leaf location in the parent directory is marked as null.
+If the leaf becomes empty it is destroyed and the leaf location in the parent directory is marked as null.
 If a directory only contains null nodes, it is destroyed and its location within its parent directory is marked as null.
 This process keeps repeating while going upward through the tree, until a non empty directory or the root one is reached.

 Note that the deletion process could have benefited from the inverse strategy as the level merging (a kind of level unfolding).
 This would smoothen the memory pattern while deletting entries, but is also more complex and error prone.